When fall gives you leaves, make mulch. Photo by Welcomia/Freepik

 When comparing his current practices with collection practices of the past, Thummell is pleased.
 “We feel that we have extended the golf season by providing a golf course (on which) golfers lose very few balls to accumulated leaves.
 By using this method of removing leaves, we’ve reduced the hours spent on leaf removal each fall, which normally runs from late September through November.”

-Even with these techniques, tree-leaf disposal problems continue.
-The fact that New Jersey called its disposal of leaf litter to farmland an “emergency disposal/utilization process” speaks volumes.
+Even with these techniques, tree leaf disposal problems continue.
+The fact that New Jersey called its disposal of leaf litter to farmland an “emergency disposal/utilization strategy” speaks volumes.

 Right: Dressed to the nines, Bruce Branham, Ph.D., initiates Michigan State’s leaf mulch study in 1990.
 Photo courtesy of Thomas Nikolai and Paul Rieke